JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="Dutch East India Company" eid="Q159766" aliases="Dutch East India Company (VOC)">
 <param title="shifting cultivation" eid="Q287854" aliases="crop rotation">
 <param ve-image
 	title="Drawing from 1720, showing the benefits that could be made from monocultures of cinnamon on temporary cleared fields (_chenas_).
 The image on the left shows a demarcated area of forest to be cultivated; the image in the middle shows the same field after the original vegetation was cleared; and the image on the right shows the _chena_ as a monoculture of cinnamon.
 The text at the bottom is a calculation of the expected returns.
 A field with only five cinnamon trees could contain 135 trees after cultivation: a 27-fold increase.
-When this image was produced, however, the VOC was still very reluctant to abandon the wild harvest approach it had always adopted, and _chena_ practices were dicouraged." url="NL-HaNA_4.VEL_939A-groot_cropped.jpg"> {#paragraph10}
+When this image was produced, however, the VOC was still very reluctant to abandon the wild harvest approach it had always adopted, and _chena_ practices were discouraged." url="NL-HaNA_4.VEL_939A-groot_cropped.jpg"> {#paragraph10}